 I guess people need a word to put on something so they feel reassured.
 I don’t really care about it.
 As a French person, I kinda liked this word, the way it sounds, but I don’t think it’s the best way to describe this kind of art.
 Because it just comes right from the inside of a Soul, and if it’s outside of something, it’s only of soulless components of a society.
 Aspiration of creation is to reveal how things are all intertwined, not separated, so there must be a better word I guess, but words are not always required to share a message anyway.

-Moontain, LES PORTEUR D’AMES (Ark of Souls)
+Moontain, LES PORTEUR D’AMES (Ark of Souls) What are you working on at the moment?

 I always have many artworks in progress (some are waiting for months, we mature in parallel before we meet again).
 At the moment I’m focusing on sculptures.
 I like the connection I find in a stone, because it’s so linked with (out of) Time, it comes from a very ancient past, it has seen so many Earth’s events, and hopefully will continue to do so in the future.
 This organic interaction carries some authentic vibrations, which is relieving, it has a deep meaning to me… in a perfect world we would sculpt caves, mountains, just like the winds and rivers do, and would write each other stories.